MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm.md

 - Remove the on-premises VMs from the vCenter inventory.
 - Remove the on-premises VMs from local backup jobs.
-- Update their internal documentation to show the new location, and IP addresses for OSTICKETWEB and OSTICKETMYSQL.
+- Update their internal documentation to show the new location, and IP addresses for `OSTICKETWEB` and `OSTICKETMYSQL`.
 - Review any resources that interact with the VMs, and update any relevant settings or documentation to reflect the new configuration.
 - Contoso used the Azure Migrate service with management VM to assess the VMs for migration.
 Admins should remove the migration VM and web VMs from VMware esx server.